This post may contain affiliate links. Please read our disclosure policy.

 I think gnocchi is THE perfect thing to make for easy entertaining or date night at home.
 Instead of worrying about the meal, spend more time with the people you care about rather than fussing over dinner.
-They'll be crazy impressed at how you pulled it off!
+They’ll be impressed at how you pulled it off.

 - Fresh sage is the star ingredient of this gnocchi, so be aware that it’s a lot different than the dried/powered stuff and makes a big impact on the taste of this recipe.

 - Butter – because frying sage in butter is absolutely amazing

 - Sage – I can’t emphasize enough how important fresh sage is for this recipe!

 - Garlic – garlic adds another flavorful dimension